Don’t Winterize That Bike!!!

-This year we decided to try northern Florida.
+One year we decided to try northern Florida.
+We stayed at Casey Jones RV Park.
 Never again!!!
 Even though there were no big snowstorms or sub-zero temperatures, we did dip below the freezing mark at night for about a week.
 We even had a few weeks (not back to back) that were just a tad above the freezing mark.
 I actually used my heated gear a couple of days!!!
 Although I have not ridden in super cold weather since retirement, growing up on Long Island, New York provided me with some pretty cold winters of riding.
 I remember being at work on freezing cold days and people would see my bike in the parking lot and ask me if I was nuts and how can I possibly have ridden.

 It’s Snowing.
 Let’s Go For A Ride!!!… Not!!!

 Even though the weather was cold, I still enjoyed running around on the bike.
 With a little preparation and some common sense, you can safely ride throughout most cold-weather enjoyable.
 Obviously, snow and ice are absolute deal-breakers.
 You should never even attempt to ride in these conditions.
 Aside from those things, I have a few tips for those who don’t like to winterize but would rather ride instead.

 First and most importantly make sure your bike is in good mechanical condition.
 If your bike is water-cooled, make sure your antifreeze is fresh, is the proper mixture, and topped off.
 Make sure the hoses are in good condition also.
 It would truly suck to be miles from home in the cold and have a hose split stranding you on the side of the road.
 As you sit on the side of the road freezing your ass off waiting for the tow truck, you will be kicking yourself in the ass for not replacing those worn hoses.